Planck-CPE315-Fall18/lab-1-piku-alexissperalta/README.md

-# CPE 315 Lab 1 -- Piku
+## CPE 315 Lab 1 -- Piku

-## My name is Alexis Peralta.

-* Name is as stated above; no nicknames.
+by: Alexis Peralta

-* This lab is complete:
+This lab is complete:
   * it compiles successfully
   * prints out a proper haiku

-* Compilation and execution instructions
+To compile and execute use the following commands:
   * `gcc -o piku piku.s`
   * `./piku`

-* No serious issues were encountered along the way.
+No serious issues were encountered along the way.